tzdanows/SketchBot/README.md

 Created at [DemonHacks 2020](https://demonhacks.com/)
 ## Description

 Sketch is a discord bot that hosts a collaborative canvas unique to each discord that was inspired by Reddit's [r/place](https://www.reddit.com/r/place/).
 The bot aims to cover various artistic aspects that are convenient for people to have fun with over discord.
-To read more about this, please check our devpost.

 ## Technology Stack
 - Javascript